ABHY Associahedra and Newton polytopes of $F$-polynomials for finite type cluster algebras: Introduction

 In this paper, we extend the ABHY construction to arbitrary (simply-laced) Dynkin quivers.
 We further show that, quite surprisingly, this same construction realizes the Newton polytopes of the $F$-polynomials of the corresponding cluster algebras.
 (The $F$-polynomials are certain polynomials in $n$ variables which are a reparameterization of the cluster variables; in particular, the cluster variables can be recovered from them.)
 In fact, the ABHY construction can be seen even more naturally as constructing Newton polytopes of certain {universal $F$-polynomials}, which we define.
 The universal $F$-polynomials bear the same relationship to the cluster algebra with universal coefficients as the usual $F$-polynomials do to the cluster algebra with principal coefficients.
+We also consider the toric variety associated to the $g$-vector fan.
+We show that our results on realizations of associahedra imply that the nef cone of this toric variety is simplicial.

+After the appearance of the first version of this paper in 2018, Palu, Padrol, Pilaud, and Plamondon \cite{PPPP} showed that a very similar construction can be applied to construction of generalized associahedra for all seeds in all Dynkin type cluster algebras.
+The first author of the present paper also extended the techniques in the present paper in her thesis \cite{BM}, giving another proof that the same construction can be applied to any seed of simply-laced Dynkin type, and that this construction also gives Newton polytopes of $F$-polynomials in the same generality.
+Fei \cite{F1,F2} takes a less explicit approach but proves a very general result, to the effect that if $A$ is any algebra with finitely many $\tau$-rigid indecomposable modules, then a polytope dual to the $\tau$ tilting fan of $A$ can be constructed as the Minkowski sum of the submodule polytopes of the $\tau$-rigid indecomposables.

+Our result that our polytopes also yield Newton polytopes of $F$-polynomials has subsequently been extended to non-simply laced types by Arkani-Hamed, He, and Lam \cite{AHL}, by using a folding argument to reduce to the case we consider.